mkhairi/devise-stalkable/README.md

 ## Installation

-Add this line to your application's Gemfile (not on rubygems yet!):
+Add this line to your application's Gemfile:

-    gem 'devise-stalkable', github: "unchris/stalkable"
+    gem 'devise-stalkable'

 And then execute: